leo-mazz/freshair/doc/project_requirements.md

 # Refresh Project
 ## Discussion
 ### Main points
-- Nominet being nasty
-- Renovate domain.
-Who pays?
-- New broadcast controls
-- Prerecordings
-- New website
-- Fringe?

-### People to be addressed in discussion
-- Manager
-- Assistant Manager
-- Head of Programming
-- Various heads of teams
-- Social Secretary
-- Head of Design

-Also, anyone that might have a cool idea/suggestion/requirement about the website, please come.

-### Keep in mind while discussing
-Might the requirements possibly change in the future?
-Has it always been like this in the past?
-Some questions might seem dumb but they all are fundamental for me to build an effective entities model.

-### Main points
 #### Broadcast
 **Introduction:**  I want to implement system to allow player to know with more precision what show is on air (if any), regardless of switches and people not showing up, ignoring current schedule.
 I also want to notify Head of Programming of differences between current schedule and reality.
 I want to do so by forcing hosts to login and pick one of their show before going on air.
 I want to consider finding a way of automatically cutting off a show that goes off time to make sure this system does not break.